B.S. Information Technology - Network Administration Areas of Study

 These courses introduce the fundamentals of web development, which will enable the student to design, develop, and deploy a website.
 Students will create web content using HTML 5 and gain the knowledge to style and create layouts using Cascading Style Sheets (CSS).
 Students will also learn how to host and upload a website to a free web server.

 This course focuses on network topologies including: protocols, ports, addressing schemes, routing, and wireless communication standards; physical and logical topologies, including wiring standards; differentiating, installing, and configuring network devices; troubleshooting network connectivity and performance issues as well as common security threats; and using hardware and software utilities to track and maintain network performance in optimized state.
+This course prepares a student for the CompTIA Network+ certification exam.

 Operating Systems Management Policies